We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Mediterranean terrestrial biodiversity research experience

 The Mediterranean biodiversity research is carried out in the valley of Krka National Park.
 At this site you will be working from dawn until late morning and then again in the late afternoon and evening helping a series of different research teams.
 During the heat of the midday period you will have a series of lectures about Balkans wildlife and conservation and help with data input and lab-work using samples sourced from the field.
 The projects include standardised transect surveys through a series of different habitats for butterflies (Pollard surveys), herpetofauna (standard search transects), birds (point counts), mammals (standard search transects for scat and spoor) and bats (acoustic surveys).
 In addition, there are standardised monitoring locations for bird and bat mist netting in a range of habitats and surveys to quantify the habitat at each of these standardised survey locations.
-On top of these standardised surveys designed to provide long-term data on the different faunal groups there are a series of investigations to describe population densities and ecology of groups such as moths (light trapping), grasshoppers, crickets and spiders (sweep netting), cave fauna (standard search transects and quadrats), fish communities throughout the valley (beach seining and trapping), nocturnal surveys of cat snakes (Telescopus fallax), Hermann’s tortoise (Testudo hermanni), Dalmation algyroides (Algyroides nigropunctatus) lizards, Beech Marten (Martes foina) and the effect of wolves on predator composition (camera trapping).
+On top of these standardised surveys designed to provide long-term data on the different faunal groups there are a series of investigations to describe population densities and ecology of groups such as moths (light trapping), grasshoppers, crickets and spiders (sweep netting), cave fauna (standard search transects and quadrats), nocturnal surveys of cat snakes (Telescopus fallax), Hermann’s tortoise (Testudo hermanni), Dalmation algyroides (Algyroides nigropunctatus) lizards, Beech Marten (Martes foina) and the effect of wolves on predator composition (camera trapping).

 Adriatic marine training and research experience